mi66mc/seek/README.md

     ```bash
     cargo build --release
     ```
-    The executable will be located at `target/release/seek`.
+    The executable will be located at `target/release/sik`.

 ## Usage

-The basic syntax for `seek` is:
+The basic syntax for `sik` is:

 ```
 sik [OPTIONS] <PATTERN> [PATH]